Don’t Risk Your Credit Score in Retirement

 Checking your credit score allows you to catch errors and possible instances of fraud.
 For example, if you've been targeted by an identity thief or scammer, the first warning sign could be a late payment notice on your credit report for an account that you didn't open.
 When you regularly monitor your credit, you can spot problems like this early on, get errors removed from your credit report, and take the steps necessary to secure your accounts.
 Responding promptly to mistakes and fraud minimizes the amount of damage a scammer can do.

 Another item to be aware of is your creditworthiness, which is convenient if you choose to extend a helping hand to a loved one, such as if you cosign a loan or rental application for a child or other relative.
-And qualifying for a low APR and favorable balance transfer term minimizes the financial impact of borrowing to cover emergencies that come up at home, such as a water heater breaking and flooding your basement, or if a furnace dies in the middle of winter and has to be replaced.
+And qualifying for a low APR and favorable balance transfer terms minimizes the financial impact of borrowing to cover emergencies that come up at home, such as a water heater breaking and flooding your basement, or if a furnace dies in the middle of winter and has to be replaced.
 You may also prefer to use credit cards if you unexpectedly have to travel to be with family in a medical crisis, or if you're charged a high copay for a medical procedure for yourself or your spouse.

+Some financial institutions, like KeyBank, offer clients free access to their FICO® Score.
 And as you keep tabs on your credit, you can ensure that you're eligible for the best credit card perks such as cash back on everyday purchases, travel rewards, and even concierge services.

 Finally, monitoring and maintaining your credit history prepares you in the event that you can no longer rely on your spouse's credit, especially in case of a divorce or if your spouse passes away.
 You may also need access to credit in your own name if your spouse has a long-term hospital stay and is unable to sign for a loan.
 While no one enjoys planning for these scenarios, it's better to be financially prepared for all contingencies than to realize after the fact that you don't have sufficient access to credit.